Pastry school students prepare breads in class at the Institute of Culinary Education

 ICE students work together to prepare a dish in culinary school

-ICE offers morning, afternoon and evening class schedules with eight to nine class starts a year.
-For students who are unable to attend classes on campus in NY or LA, ICE offers an online culinary diploma program as well as an online management program, These unique offerings are designed to make it as easy as possible for you to fit culinary or management training into your busy life and accommodate families, jobs and other obligations while earning a diploma in as little as seven months.
+ICE offers morning, afternoon and evening class schedules with multiple class starts a year.
+For students who are unable to attend classes on campus in NY or LA, ICE offers online diplomas with an online culinary arts program as well as an online management program.
+These unique offerings are designed to make it as easy as possible for you to fit culinary or management training into your busy life and accommodate families, jobs and other obligations while earning a diploma in a matter of months.
 This flexibility also makes dual diplomas a convenient option.

 Gail Simmons praises the Institute of culinary education instructors, facilities, curriculum and industry access